jenkins-infra/status/content/issues/2021-11-25-maintenance-k8s.md

 Other services might have a downtime too if their probes take more than one second to respond due to the new `timeoutPeriod` enforced default value.

-Apart from that, no outage is expected, but there could be an impact (1-2 min outage) on the following service if there is an unexpected upgrade issue:
+Apart from that, no outage is expected, but there could be an impact (1-2 min outage) on the following services if there is an unexpected upgrade issue:
   - accounts.jenkins.io
   - beta.accounts.jenkins.io
   - customize.jenkins.io